 “You forgot?”
 Chun uttered, not sure if he should start crying right there and then.
 But decided against it as quickly as the thought was introduced in his mind.
 There were just too many kids around.
 Crying would be making too much of a scene.

 Hebe shrugged then, ignoring his petrified mode.
 She turned to Dong Dong with a smile.
 “I’ll be back, okay?”

 Dong Dong nodded obediently to Hebe—though Chun could see traces of annoyance on the little boy’s face.
 Like his time with the princess had been interrupted.
 And he was about to make Chun pay for it.

 “Everyone be good and stay in line, okay?”
 Hebe told the other kids.

 They all nodded in unison and uttered a united ‘Yes’ as obedient and as respectful as ever.

 “Come on,” Hebe said to Chun, grabbing onto his arm and leading him into the house.

 Chun didn’t know what to say except follow her—and letting her hold his hand like a little kid who was going to get lost any minute now.
 He was silently bracing himself and asking for more strength.
 How often could someone forget that her boyfriend was going to come over and visit?
 The worst part was that she had told him to.

 “Here we are,” Hebe said, stopping in front of a wooden door.

-Chun had lost track of what the other parts of the house was like.
-But it seemed like this place had been build around wood.
+Chun had lost track of what the other parts of the house were like.
+But it seemed like this place had been built around wood.
 All wood, just too much wood.
 And he did not have any more time to ponder.
 Because Hebe had pushed the door open and allowed him the view inside.